allenres/centroid-finder/README.md

 - Pixels within the provided threshold distance of the target color are marked as foreground (white) pixels.
 - Groups of white pixels are identified using a DFS algorithm, and the largest group is selected to have its centroid cooridinates written to the output csv, alongside the frame timestamp in seconds.
 It is in the following format: timestampSeconds, centroidX, centroidY

+## Required Software
+We recommened usign chocolatey package manager for easy installation on Windows.
+- Node
+- FFmpeg
+choco install ffmpeg
+- Maven
+choco install maven
+- Java

 ## Setup Instructions
+- In the processor directory,
+- CD into ./server and do npm install